-- · Respect the rights and property of others. - · Treat fellow students, faculty, and staff with good manners and respect. - Behave in such a way as to promote a positive learning environment. - Give honest and complete replies to all questions included in application forms and other documents required by the College. - Refrain from the use of alcoholic beverages or drugs as necessary or conducive to the process of higher education. - Abide by federal, state, and local laws. - Refrain from any illegal possession, sale, or use of illegal or over-the counter drugs.
+- Respect the rights and property of others. - Treat fellow students, faculty, and staff with good manners and respect.

+- · Behave in such a way as to promote a positive learning environment. - Give honest and complete replies to all questions included in application forms and other documents required by the College. - Refrain from the use of alcoholic beverages or drugs. - Abide by federal, state, and local laws. - Refrain from any illegal possession, sale, or use of illegal or over-thecounter drugs.
 This will result in penalties which may include immediate expulsion and/or criminal prosecution. - · Use care in keeping facilities and equipment clean and orderly.

-When a student's actions do not reflect these expectations, the College will take disciplinary measures, which may include disciplinary suspension or expulsion from the College and/or student housing, and/or criminal prosecution.
+When a student's actions do not reflect these expectations, the College will take disciplinary measures, which may include mandatory educational and mentoring sessions, disciplinary suspension or expulsion from the College and/or student housing, and/or criminal prosecution.